Cha Eun-woo: 2023–present: Solo ventures and mainstream popularity

-In 2025, Cha lead the organization of a tribute song for his former Astro bandmate Moonbin, which was released on April 19 to mark the second anniversary of his death.
+In the beginning of 2025, Cha starred as one of the cast members of tvN's variety show Rented in Finland along with Lee Je-hoon, Lee Dong-hwi, and Kwak Dong-yeon.
+In April 2025, Cha contributed to the tribute song for his Astro bandmate Moonbin to mark the second anniversary of his death.
 He personally contacted all those involved in the project.
-Also in 2025, Cha was cast in director Nam Dae-jung's film The First Ride, marking his debut as a lead on the big screen.
 In May, Cha made a special appearance in IU's music video, "A Beautiful Person".
-On June 18, Cha will release his first VR concert, CHA EUN-WOO VR CONCERT: MEMORIES, which will premiere in 21 cities worldwide including Seoul, Los Angeles, Tokyo, Mexico City, Taipei, Beijing, Hong Kong, Hanoi, Singapore, and Jakarta.
+On June 18, Cha released his first VR concert, Cha Eun-woo VR Concert: Memories, which premiered in 21 cities worldwide including Seoul, Los Angeles, Tokyo, Mexico City, Taipei, Beijing, Hong Kong, Hanoi, Singapore, and Jakarta.
 On June 21, it was announced that Cha is preparing to hold a solo fan meeting before his enlistment, "THE ROYAL", at Kyung Hee University Peace Hall in Seoul on July 12, followed by two shows in Japan at Ariake Arena on July 15.
 In July, Cha collaborated with Arden Cho on an acoustic cover of "Free", the theme song from the animated film KPop Demon Hunters.
-On August 4, the song is released on all music platforms.
-On September 9, CHA EUN-WOO: MEMORIES IN CINEMAS was announced for release at CGV theaters on September 24.
-The project is a cinematic adaptation of the CHA EUN-WOO VR CONCERT: MEMORIES, presented in 2D, ScreenX, 4DX, and Ultra 4DX formats.
-It will premiere in South Korea, with sequential releases in cities worldwide.
-On October 24, Cha's official SNS and YouTube channel shared a teaser video announcing his second extended play (EP), Else, set to be released on November 21.
+On August 4, the song was released on all music platforms.
+In September 2025, Cha Eun-woo: Memories in Cinemas was released at CGV theaters.
+The project is a film adaptation of the Cha Eun-woo VR Concert: Memories, presented in 2D, ScreenX, 4DX, and Ultra 4DX formats.
+It premiered in South Korea, with sequential releases in cities worldwide.
+He made his leading film debut with director Nam Dae-jung's film The First Ride released in October 2025.
+In November 2025, Cha released his second extended play (EP), Else.

+In May 2026, Cha starred in the Netflix superpower comedy series The Wonderfools, in which he played a socially awkward civic servant from Seoul.
+From March 28 to May 12, he held a solo photo exhibition titled Cha Eun-woo Solo Exhibition: Afterimage at the Ginza Novo gallery in Tokyo, Japan.